net-lisias-kspu/ContractConfigurator/Expression-Syntax.md

 targetBody = HomeWorld().GetChildren().Random()
 minAltitude = @targetBody.AtmosphereAltitude()
 ```
-The full list of methods can be found in the [[Function & Method Reference Guide|Function-&-Method-Reference-Guide]].
+The full list of methods can be found in the [[Function Reference Guide|Function-Reference-Guide]].

 ## Lists of values